toutpt/plonetheme.responsive1140/README.rst

 Introduction
 ============

 This theme use 1140_ css grid system.
+This theme use plone.app.theming_ but it is not 100% diazo compliant.
+It override globalnav viewlet.

 About 1140 CSS grid
 ===================